dr-mushtaq/Python-Notes/Python/Introduction .md

 4-Programming is taking a task and writing it down in program language that a computer can understand and execute.
 The activity of telling the computer to do something for us.
 There are more than 1000 programming languages.

+5-Programming is the process of giving instructions to a computer to perform specific tasks.
+Think of it like writing a recipe—not for baking a cake, but for solving problems or building tools with code.

 **Concept**

 As a computer user you know that computers don’t have feelings.
 They don’t work any faster or slower depending on if we’re angry at them or if we’re happy.